rapidez/guest-wishlist/README.md

 # Rapidez Guest Wishlist

-Simple wishlist for guests where product SKU's will be stored in local storage.
+Wishlist for guests where product SKU's will be stored in local storage.
 There is no cart merging when logging in!

 ## Installation